 Divine providence is the governance of God by which He, with wisdom and love, cares for and directs all things in the universe.
 The doctrine of divine providence asserts that God is in complete control of all things.
-This includes the universe as a whole (Psalm 103:19), the physical world (Matthew 5:45), the affairs of nations (Psalm 66:7), human birth and destiny (Galatians 1:15), human successes and failures (Luke 1:52), and the protection of His people (Psalm 4:8).
+He is sovereign over the universe as a whole (Psalm 103:19), the physical world (Matthew 5:45), the affairs of nations (Psalm 66:7), human destiny (Galatians 1:15), human successes and failures (Luke 1:52), and the protection of His people (Psalm 4:8).
 This doctrine stands in direct opposition to the idea that the universe is governed by chance or fate.

-The purpose, or goal, of divine providence is to accomplish the will of God.
+Through divine providence God accomplishes His will.
 To ensure that His purposes are fulfilled, God governs the affairs of men and works through the natural order of things.
-The laws of nature are nothing more than a depiction of God at work in the universe.
-The laws of nature have no inherent power, nor do they work independently.
-The laws of nature are the rules and principles that God set in place to govern how things normally work.
+The laws of nature are nothing more than God’s work in the universe.
+The laws of nature have no inherent power; rather, they are the principles that God set in place to govern how things normally work.
 They are only “laws” because God decreed them.

-The doctrine of divine providence can be succinctly summarized this way: “God in eternity past, in the counsel of His own will, ordained everything that will happen; yet in no sense is God the author of sin; nor is human responsibility removed.”
-The primary means by which God accomplishes His will is through secondary causes (e.g., laws of nature, human choice).
-In other words, God works indirectly through these secondary causes to accomplish His will.
+The doctrine of divine providence can be summarized this way: “God in eternity past, in the counsel of His own will, ordained everything that will happen; yet in no sense is God the author of sin; nor is human responsibility removed.”
+The primary means by which God accomplishes His will is through secondary causes (e.g., laws of nature and human choice).
+In other words, God usually works indirectly to accomplish His will.

 Furthermore, if God is not in control of all things, then He is not sovereign, and if He is not sovereign, then He is not God.
-So, the price of maintaining contingencies outside of God’s control results in a God who is no God at all.
-And if our “free” will can supersede divine providence, then who ultimately is God?
+So, the price of maintaining contingencies outside of God’s control results in a belief that God is not really God.
+And if our free will can trump divine providence, then who ultimately is God?
 We are.
-That is, obviously, unacceptable to anyone with a Christian and biblical worldview.
+That conclusion is unacceptable to anyone with a biblical worldview.
 Divine providence does not destroy our freedom.
 Rather, divine providence takes our freedom into account and, in the infinite wisdom of God, sets a course to fulfill God’s will.